-There are four loan term periods—fall/spring, fall only, spring only or summer only.
-To ensure that we are providing the best possible service to our students, Student Financial Services will beginning the 2015-16 Academic Year, certify Private Alternative Loans for the Full Year (Fall and Spring combined), Summer will continue to be considered a seperate loan period.
+To ensure that we are providing the best possible service to our students, Student Financial Services certifies Private Alternative Loans for the Full Year (Fall and Spring combined).
+Summer will continue to be considered a seperate loan period.

 The only exceptions will be for those students who:

 - Students who are graduating at the end of the Fall semester.
 Please have your academic adviser forward an email or letter to email@example.com confirming your graduation date, or provide a copy of your submitted application to graduate.